Prevention Through Deterrence: History

-Previous strategies used by the United States
+Previous US strategies

-Operation Blockade
+Operation Blockade (1993)

 Operation Blockade occurred from September 19, 1993, through October 2, 1993.
-Border Patrol agents were deployed along the 20 mile segment of the border "on an around-the clock basis and with repairs to the border fence in downtown El Paso area".
+Border Patrol agents were deployed along the 20-mile segment of the border "on an around-the clock basis and with repairs to the border fence in downtown El Paso area".
 The intention was to shift the traffic away from the city and "put [migrants] out in areas where they’re on [Border Patrol’s] turf".
 The impact of the operation was seen immediately, because the usual level of attempted entry and arrest declined.
 This approach soon evolved into the policy of Prevention through Deterrence.

-Chinese Exclusions Act of 1882
+Chinese Exclusion Act of 1882

-The Chinese Exclusions Act of 1882 was a federal statute that prohibited Chinese laborers from entering and re-entering the United States.
+The Chinese Exclusion Act of 1882 was a federal statute that prohibited Chinese laborers from entering and re-entering the United States.
 When Chinese laborers were denied entrance they would enter the United States illegally through the southern border with Mexico.

 According to anthropologist Jason De León, it was during the implementation of the Act that an early application of prevention through deterrence by the immigration agents occurred.
-De León points out that in order to deter more immigrants from crossing, patrol officers only apprehended immigrants on established routes where they had access to resources; this forced immigrants into more rural areas with less resources.
+In order to deter more immigrants from crossing, patrol officers only apprehended immigrants on established routes where they had access to resources; this forced immigrants into more rural areas with less resources.
 Scholars state, "from their earliest work [by] enforcing the Chinese Exclusion Acts [enacted in 1882], immigration authorities [have] discovered that the desert and mountain wilderness [can] be made effective allies in the fight against undocumented entry".

 Debates

 Measurement

 The effect of prevention through deterrence is measured in different ways.
 The U.S. government can use the number of immigrant apprehensions to evaluate prevention through deterrence but, this does not measure how many migrants elude border patrol or how many migrants are dying at the southern border.
 A 1997 report by the Government Accountability Office did use the immigrant death toll to measure the effect of prevention through deterrence.
 The Department of Homeland Security also publishes the number of migrant deaths; however, it is often the lowest estimate since it is based on the number of remains recovered.

-From 2000-2022, Pima County, which shares a border with Mexico and contains much of the Sonoran Desert, recorded and investigated 3,655 reports of undocumented border crosser remains.
+From 2000 to 2022, Pima County, which shares a border with Mexico and contains much of the Sonoran Desert, recorded and investigated 3,655 reports of undocumented border crosser remains.
 Out of these remains 64% have been identified and 36% remain unidentified.